 30 - 31 March 2026 | Te Papa, Wellington

-The New Zealand Emergency Management and Catastrophic Event Planning Conference will bring together the emergency management and civil defence professional community with first responder agencies and other key stakeholders, providing an opportunity for the broad audience to hear the latest developments in emergency management and catastrophic event planning.
-Supporting the emergency management system to improve readiness by identifying and addressing gaps and delivering a framework for nationally coordinating the response.
+This conference will bring together the emergency management and civil defence professional community with first responder agencies and other key stakeholders, providing an opportunity for the broad audience to hear the latest developments in emergency management and catastrophic event planning.

 • Insights from leading global experts sharing their unique experiences that can inform our emergency planning